Oxford Capacity Analysis: Criticism and controversy

 Psychologists have assailed the test's lack of scientific basis.
 Other critics call it intentionally manipulative and humiliating.

 "The overall impression one gets [from the test manual]," said a psychologist testifying before a public inquiry into Scientology in Victoria, Australia in the mid-1960s, "is that it has been prepared by somebody with a smattering of psychometrics rather than by someone who is really competent in the field."
 A more detailed investigation was undertaken in 1970 by the British Psychological Society (BPS) at the request of politician Sir John Foster.
 The group's conclusions:

 Another detailed evaluation was carried out in 1981 by Gudmund Smith, Professor Emeritus at the Institute of Psychology of the University of Lund, Sweden.
-This time the investigation was done for a prosecutor attacking a local branch of Narconon, the church's drug rehab offshoot.
+The investigation was carried out for a prosecutor in a case against a local branch of Narconon, the church's ostensible drug rehab offshoot.
 Smith cited numerous methodological and empirical flaws in the OCA, describing it as a "terrible mess," and concluded (in translation from the original Swedish):